Poems

 was a matter of live or die.

-before Russell Simmons, before Tyler Perry, before P. Diddy.
+before Russell Simmons, before Tyler Perry, or P. Diddy.

 He rocked custom-made suits from Saskatoon,

-and puffed on cigars hand-rolled in Ybor City,
+and puffed on cuban cigars hand-rolled in Ybor City,

 His leading lady Gwen—